Tag Archives: personal growth

 I reflect back to a sad place in my life when I could have been her with my own child.

-Yet, today this woman called out to – a high-school dropout, wearing a beautiful watch purchased from her son, a designer purse from her daughter, an !phone in her hand, wearing a sparkly diamond wedding band, nice clothes, shoes, nails manicured, hair styled, climbing into her shiny SUV.
+Today, this woman called out to a high school dropout.
+She was wearing a beautiful watch purchased from her son, a designer purse from her daughter, and an iPhone in her hand.
+She was wearing a sparkly diamond wedding band, nice clothes, shoes, manicured nails, and a fresh salon hairstyle, and she was climbing into her shiny SUV.

 She called out to me!
 Lord, you’ve brought me further than I ever thought possible.

-I cannot help but think back and see in my mind’s eye a young, insecure teenager who owned only one pair of shoes, and hand-me-down clothes, wondering where her wandering-eyed husband was, while she struggled to care for her little ones, listening to the rumbling in her own stomach.
+I cannot help but think back and see in my mind’s eye a young, insecure teenager who owned only one pair of shoes and hand-me-down clothes, wondering where her wandering-eyed husband was, while she struggled to care for her little ones, listening to the rumbling in her own stomach.

 She was me!

 Although not necessarily rolling in dough, I now have the comforts of home needed to sustain me, with more than enough food in my fridge, cupboards, and belly.
-I am able to enjoy many of the things I couldn’t before, remarried to a wonderful and faithful guy for almost 22 years now.
+I can enjoy many things I couldn’t before, and I have remarried to a wonderful and faithful guy for almost 22 years now.

 Giving Hands